 02_FirmData | 03_MarketData |

-If you open your input files in the text editor and they look different, the abnormal return calculators will likely not perform the analysis and display an "application error".
+If you open your input files in the text editor and they look different, the abnormal return calculators will likely not perform the analysis and display an error message that guides you to the first error the app encounters when loading the data.

-#1 Bug: Commas use instead of semicolons as separate
+#1 Bug: Commas used instead of semicolons as column separators

 Example of the bug: |